Why are Family Investment Companies (FICs) a popular investment vessel?

 The current rates of corporation tax at which any income and capital gains are taxed within the FIC are significantly lower than the top rates of income tax and capital gains tax (CGT) payable when assets are held in the trust or directly by family members.
 If the profits are to be retained within the company no further tax would be payable but there will be further potential tax charges on any distribution of income or capital to the shareholders.

-Expenses incurred by the company in managing its investments and running its business will be eligible for corporation tax relief.
+Expenses incurred by the company in managing its investments and running its business will be eligible for corporation tax relief which can include interest paid on loans from the family, pension contributions for those helping manage the investments, etc.

 Tax on Dividends

-How the FIC is taxed will depend on how the FIC is set up and the investments it holds.
+How the FIC and the family are taxed will depend on their personal circumstances including how the FIC is capitalised, the rights of the various share classes and the investments it holds.
 Please contact us to provide more specific tax treatment for the FIC you wish to set up.

 Advantages and disadvantages of a FIC